 Your baby will often be waking up before a feed is due.
 Suck and swallowing will be coming co-ordinated.
-Your baby will probably be able to feed from your breast or from a bottle, but may still need some feeds through a tube.
+Your baby may be able to take all feeds from your breast or from a bottle, but some babies may still need some feeds through a tube.
 He/she will be ready to suck a dummy during tube feeds.
 Hold your baby while they are being tube-fed.